Ar4ys/yatl/README.md

 ### How to setup
 1. Clone this project
 2. Config .env files (copy example.env as .env and fill it up)
 	- Google Client Id can be taken from https://console.cloud.google.com/apis/credentials.
 Create new project, add OAuth 2.0 Client and use it's Client Id in both backend `.env` and webapp `.env` (it should be the same).
+Authorized JavaScript origins are better to have port 3000 because this project is already set up for it.
 	- Or you can use my test Google Client Id.
 Attention: this client id is configured to allow login from `http(s)://localhost:3000` only, so it can't be used on public, only localhost.
   `46404982759-ng6fri63d2kir7mp2mmh01gj9qeg7om9.apps.googleusercontent.com`
 3. Start the app